kha-dinh/my-obsidian/Data Pointer Scope Authenticaiton.md

-Goals: Scoping data pointers & variables.

-In block-structured programming languages, every variable has a lexical scope indicating block(s) of source code that has access to such variable.
-The compiler then check for such variable scope at compile time.
-However, such information is lost when the source code is compiled into lower level languages.

-HardScope [[@nyman2019hardscope]] proposed providing compiler scope information to a runtime hardware enforcement mechanism that enforce the scope.

-However, the scope of dynamically allocated pointers are hard to identify at compile time.

 # High level goals
 The goal of this is to achieve the principle of least-privilege of pointer usage, such that pointers can only be authenticated within appropriate context.

 We use a granularity of a function.
 This is because the privileges of functions (its variable scopes, its input and output) are commonly well-defined in the source code.
+Moreover, most exploit happens at function levels.

 # Scope and assumption

 # Why?